AshivaA/web-maestro-app/README.md

         is greeted with an interface to select their particular learning style, after
         which they are presented with
-        resources after the manner of the
+        resources after the manner of
-        such style.
+        such selected style.

 ## USER STORY